 When it comes to food, if you are dealing with morning sickness then just eat whatever makes you feel good.
 Grilled cheese sandwiches with bacon were my jam for my twins, but caesar salad was the.best.thing.ever with my daughter.
 As much as eating healthy is important, if you’re sick, just do your best.

 Been slathering on the retinol-laced eye creams to stop those teeny crows feet you see starting?
-Might want to rethink that.
+Might want to rethink that with this next one of our early pregnancy tips.

 There are quite a few ingredients that are no-no’s while pregnant but are fairly common when it comes to beauty products.
 (Here’s a shortlist from Vogue you might want to check out)